YoungCatChen/LRExportHEIC/DEVELOP.md

 run some code after Lightroom has completed the initial processing of the image.
 Here is roughly what happens:

-- Lightroom renders the image according to the user's settings.
+- Lightroom renders the image according to the user’s settings.
 - This plugin (ExportHEIC) starts executing and is provided with a list of images and their export settings.
 - ExportHEIC requests a different version of the image to be rendered into a temporary location.
-According to the Lightroom SDK guide, now it becomes the plugin's responsibility to place the final image in the originally requested location.
+According to the Lightroom SDK guide, now it becomes the plugin’s responsibility to place the final image in the originally requested location.
   - The rendering that ExportHEIC requests will be either an 8-bit or a 16-bit TIFF depending on the bit-depth selected in the HEIC settings panel.